magomimmo/modern-cljs/doc/tutorial-17.md

 work as expected.

 > NOTE 5: If you did not compile the CLJS component of the modern-cljs
-> project by issuing the `$ lein cljsbuild once` command you do not need
+> project by issuing the `lein cljsbuild once` command you do not need
 > to disable the JavaScript engine of your browser to experiment the
 > server-side only Shopping Calculator.